SKrupa/E190u-Lab4/Lab 4 Write Up.md

 DisplayedImage = (c3 * Frame[n] + c4 * Blur[n]) / (c3 + c4)

-This behaves identically as the previous function, and the two can be simplified into a single equation removing the need to store the blur seperately, but the one benefit of this is that the intensity of the blur and the length of the tail can be controlled seperately.
-For example you could have a long, dull tail or a short, bright tail, which would not be possible if there were not a seperate array to store blur values in.
+This behaves identically as the previous function, and the two can be simplified into a single equation removing the need to store the blur separately, but the one benefit of this is that the intensity of the blur and the length of the tail can be controlled separately.
+For example you could have a long, dull tail or a short, bright tail, which would not be possible if there were not a separate array to store blur values in.

 ##Results and Discussion